jacobdweightman/swiftsmith/README.md

 ```
 from the project's root directory, which will write the generated program to standard output.

-The program that is generated is determined by a seed for the random number generator, which may be specified as the first (and only) command line argument:
+The program that is generated is determined by a seed for the random number generator, which is given as a base64-encoded string which may be specified as the first (and only) command line argument.
+SwiftSmith guarantees that programs generated using the same seed are identical.
 ```
 python3 -m swiftsmith YOUR_SEED_HERE
 ```